lk-ek/npn-pnp-h-bridge/README.md

 You can download the gerber file directory as a zipfile and directly upload it to e.g. https://aisler.net, https://jlcpcb.com or https://pcbway.com

+Special thanks to [PCBWay.com](https://pcbway.com) for reaching out to supply me with prototype PCBs; I'll update this section once I assembled and tested the boards.
+Kudos!

 [Gerber file directory](production/npn-pnp-h-bridge)

 ## BOM